Peace in Bethel Ministry

 Acknowledge your sinful state:

-Before you can be born again, you must realize that you are a sinner in need of forgiveness and reconciliation with God (Romans 3:23) and that the penalty for that sin is death (Romans 6:23).
-We have all sinned and fallen short of the glory of God by doing things that were not pleasant to God.
+Before you can experience spiritual growth and be born again, you must recognize that you are a sinner in need of forgiveness and reconciliation with God (Romans 3:23).
+The penalty for that sin is death (Romans 6:23), and we have all sinned and fallen short of the glory of God by acting in ways that do not please Him.

-Jesus has promised that He would turn no one away who calls upon Him for salvation:
+With faith in Him, Jesus has promised that He will turn no one away who calls upon Him for salvation:

 Repent of your sins: